AVON RING FROM ALVECHURCH

-A cruise along the Stratford upon Avon canal, the Rivers Avon & Severn, visiting historical towns like Worcester & Tewkesbury & Evesham, & the home of the Bard himself - Stratford upon Avon.
+A cruise along the Stratford upon Avon canal, the Rivers Avon and Severn, visiting historical towns like Worcester, Tewkesbury and Evesham, and the home of the Bard himself - Stratford upon Avon.

 Allowing two weeks enables a detour down to Gloucester to visit its docks, warehouses and museums.